 – Support different user intentions: discovery, evaluation and purchase

-The project began with a competitive analysis of KuantoKusta and other players.
-This was followed by user research – including behavioral mapping, journey analysis and review of analytics data.
-Three distinct shopping behaviors emerged, which became the foundation for design decisions:
+The redesign began with competitive and user research, including behavioral mapping, journey analysis and review of analytics.
+Three distinct shopping behaviors emerged as the foundation for design decisions:

-– The need to discover – Generate curiosity and encourage exploration
+– Discover – Generate curiosity and encourage exploration

-– The need to evaluate – Support detailed search, product comparison and information scanning
+– Evaluate – Support detailed search, product comparison and information scanning

-– The need to act quickly – Enable fast decisions with clear calls to action
+– Act quickly – Enable fast decisions with clear calls to action

-Prototypes were developed for three product card variants, each tailored to these specific behaviors.
-Iterative testing and stakeholder reviews refined the designs.
+Based on these behaviors, I designed three product card variants tailored to these needs.
+Iterative testing and stakeholder reviews refined the layouts, hierarchy, and interactions for clarity, consistency and usability.

 – Balancing content density with visual clarity